Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Facing hyper-competition and increasing demands for growth, innovation is at the heart of all great companies, no matter their size or industry.
 MANT 301 is intended to provide a strategic and integrative perspective on entrepreneurial thinking, formulation and implementation of innovation strategies, and managing innovation to gain competitive advantage.
 It is designed to help students develop strong theoretical foundations and meet the needs of future entrepreneurs who must develop analytical skills to ensure effective business activities in order to respond to dynamic environments.

-Paper title Managing Innovation and Growth
+Paper title Technological Innovation and Entrepreneurship

 Subject Management